 - Your child may not know or be able to explain that their shoes are too tight.
 Buy a shoe from a children’s shoe shop that has a trained shoe fitter to measure a child’s feet.

-- Shoes should be fitted to leave about 18mm growing between the end of the longest toe (usually the 2nd toe) and the end of the shoe.
+- Shoes should be fitted to leave about 14mm growing between the end of the longest toe (usually the 2nd toe) and the end of the shoe.

-- Walking barefoot is recommended for children younger than 5 as it helps for proper arch development.
+- Walking barefoot is recommended for children younger than 5 as it helps with proper arch development.
 It is not recommended for adults though.

 Three quick ways to examine a good shoe!